-$^3$ Identities and their usage here acknowledges the Report and Recommendations of the Racial Equity Language Review Stakeholder Group adopted by the NEA Board of Directors in May 2020.
+3 Identities and their usage here acknowledges the Report and Recommendations of the Racial Equity Language Review Stakeholder Group adopted by the NEA Board of Directors in May 2020.
 Native People are named first, distinctly, recognized as the first people of this land with sovereign national and tribal status, and named together with Asian, Black inclusive of African American, Latin(o/a/x) inclusive of Hispanic and Chican(o/a/x), Middle Eastern and North African, Multiracial, and Pacific Islander people.

-&lt;sup>4 The whole student refers to the Whole Child tenets that call for all available educational resources to maximize the achievement, skills, opportunities, and potential of each student by building upon individual strengths and addressing individual needs.
+4 The whole student refers to the Whole Child tenets that call for all available educational resources to maximize the achievement, skills, opportunities, and potential of each student by building upon individual strengths and addressing individual needs.
 A Whole Child approach prepares students at all educational levels, including higher education, to thrive in a democratic and diverse society and changing world as knowledgeable, creative, engaged citizens, and lifelong learners.

-each student to ensure development of the expertise and understanding of what it means to be culturally competent and responsive.
-A culturally competent pedagogy connects students' cultures, languages, and life experiences with the school curriculum.
+5 Cultural competence means the capacity to interact effectively and respectfully with people from different racial, ethnic, and/ or economic backgrounds.
+Such competence includes understanding that different cultures have different communication codes and styles, being open to learning from others, to shift out of one's own cultural paradigm, and to refrain from judging people before honestly exploring what motivates their behavior.

+1 marginalized communities.
+These studies encourage critical thinking about social issues, foster cultural 2 empathy, and empower students-especially those from diverse backgrounds-by making them feel 3 seen and engaged in their education.
+Ultimately, ethnic studies contribute to building a more inclusive 4 and equitable society.
 Leveraging a student's knowledge and experiences from their families and communities helps them to access and connect with the curriculum and develop their academic skills.

-Support of students who suffer from childhood trauma requires whole school involvement and transformation.
-To achieve our vision, the Association and its affiliates must actively engage in developing the means for schools and educators to address trauma and its implications for creating safe, just, and equitable schools.
-Educators must be given ongoing opportunities to develop the expertise to work with students from different racial, ethnic, and economic backgrounds, and to support those students who may be affected by childhood trauma.

-The Association must fully engage and authentically partner with stakeholders to develop and implement, with fidelity, training that is relevant, proven, substantial, and ongoing, and professional development tools that are responsive to the needs of students and educators and are designed to build and increase educators' cultural competence over the course of their careers.
-At a minimum, these programs must address:

-- A. Development of communications skills including strategies for peer-to-peer, educator-to-parent, and educator-to-student communication. - B. Development of cultural competence and responsiveness including awareness of one's own implicit biases and trauma, understanding culturally competent pedagogy, and becoming culturally responsive in one's approach to education and discipline/behavior. - C. Training developed for, and delivered to, pre-service, early career, and experienced educators. - D. Understanding of trauma and its effect on a student's education. - E. Knowledge and skills required to transform schools into trauma-informed environments.

-Eliminating Disparities in Disciplinary/Behavioral Practices
+5 6 Support of students who suffer from childhood trauma requires whole school involvement and 7 transformation.
+To achieve our vision, the Association and its affiliates must actively engage in 8 developing the means for schools and educators to address trauma and its implications for creating safe, 9 just, and equitable schools.
+Educators must be given ongoing opportunities to develop the expertise 10 to work with students from different racial, ethnic, and economic backgrounds, and to support those 11 students who may be affected by childhood trauma.
+The Association must fully engage and authentically partner with stakeholders to develop and 12 13 implement, with fidelity, training that is relevant, proven, substantial, and ongoing, and professional development tools that are responsive to the needs of students and educators and are designed to build 14 15 and increase educators' cultural competence over the course of their careers.
+At a minimum, these 16 programs must address: 17 A. Development of communications skills including strategies for peer-to-peer, educator-to-parent, 18 and educator-to-student communication.
+19 B. Development of cultural competence and responsiveness including awareness of one's own implicit 20 biases6 and trauma, understanding culturally competent pedagogy, and becoming culturally 21 responsive in one's approach to education and discipline/behavior.
+22 C. Training developed for, and delivered to, pre-service, early career, and experienced educators.
+23 D. Training in the fundamental principles of ethnic studies combined with content knowledge, 24 pedagogy, and reflective practices that consider students' identities and experiences.
+25 D E. Understanding of trauma and its effect on a student's education.
+26 E F. Knowledge and skills required to transform schools into trauma-informed environments.
+27 Guiding Principle 3: 28 29 Eliminating Disparities in Disciplinary/Behavioral Practices